tombulled/innertube/README.md

 | Tv      | &check; | &cross;      | &cross;     | &cross;       |

 ### Authentication
-The InnerTube API uses OAuth2, however I have been unable to successfully request tokens.
+The InnerTube API uses OAuth2, however I have been unable to successfully implement authentication.
-Therefore, this library provides unauthenticated access to the API.
+Therefore, this library currently only provides unauthenticated access to the API.

-# TEMP NOTES
-TODO:
-* Take out free trials again?